TheArchitectDev/Architect.Identities/README.md

 ##### The degenerate worst case

+These are the statistics under the worst possible circumstances:

-- On average, with 2 application instances, there is under **1 collision per 500 billion IDs**.
-(That is 500,000,000,000, a 5 with 11 zeros.
+- On average, with 2 application instances, there is **1 collision per 3500 billion IDs**.
+(That is 3,500,000,000,000.
 For reference, it takes 2 billion IDs to exhaust an `int` primary key.)
-- On average, with 10 application instances, there is under **1 collision 50 billion IDs**.
+- On average, with 10 application instances, there is **1 collision 350 billion IDs**.
-- On average, with 100 application instances, there is under **1 collision per 5 billion IDs**.
+- On average, with 100 application instances, there is **1 collision per 35 billion IDs**.

 **The above is only in the degenerate scenario** where _all instances_ are generating IDs _at the maximum rate per millisecond_, and always _at the exact same millisecond_.
-In general, fewer IDs tend to be generated per millisecond, thus spreading IDs out over more timestamps.
+In practice, fewer IDs tend to be generated per millisecond, thus spreading IDs out over more timestamps.
 This significantly reduces the probability of a collision.

 ##### What if I want certainty?